Lüder Arenhold: Life

-Arenhold probably joint the Imperial German Navy at the beginning of the 1870s, and left in 1881 as a Kapitänleutnant of the Seewehr to work as a painter.
+Arenhold probably joined the Imperial German Navy at the beginning of the 1870s, and left in 1881 as a Kapitänleutnant of the Seewehr to work as a painter.
 In the naval service, he had visited South America and China.
 In Hamburg he took lessons from the painters Heinrich Leitner and Franz Johann Wilhelm Hünten, 1886/87 he was a master student of Hans Gude at the Prussian Academy of Arts in Berlin.

 From 1887 on until his death, he lived in Kiel.
 Arenhold preferred oil painting; subjects were merely ships of the Imperial Navy and historical fleets.
-He attached great attention to details, especially in technical matters, but also didn't neglect geographical details.
+He attached great attention to details, especially in technical matters, but also did not neglect geographical details.
 He was particularly interested in the pre-history of the Imperial Navy, including the Reichsflotte.
 His representations are considered the first attempts to reconstruct the appearance of the units, of which often only rough representations existed.